 As a condition to furnishing Receiving Party such information, Receiving Party agree as follows:

 Nondisclosure of Confidential Information.
-For a period of two years from the date of this agreement (the "Agreement"), Receiving Party shall use the Confidential Information (as defined in Section 4) solely in connection with the Work, and the Receiving Party shall not disclose the Confidential Information to any person.
+From the date of this agreement (the "Agreement") until October 4, 2004, Receiving Party shall use the Confidential Information (as defined in Section 4) solely in connection with the Work, and the Receiving Party shall not disclose the Confidential Information to any person.
 Except as may be required by applicable law, without the prior written consent of the Protected Party, Receiving Party will not disclose to any person either the fact that the Confidential Information has been made available to Receiving Party.
 Receiving Party will safeguard the Confidential Information from unauthorized disclosure.
 The term "person" as used in this Agreement shall be broadly interpreted to include, without limitation, any corporation, company, partnership, individual or other entity.

 Notice Preceding Compelled Disclosure.
 If Receiving Party is requested or required by oral question, interrogatories, requests for information or documents, subpoena, civil investigative demand or similar process to disclose any Confidential Information, Receiving Party will promptly notify the Protected Party of such request or requirement so that the Protected Party may seek an appropriate protective order or waiver in compliance with provisions of this Agreement.
 If, in the absence of a protective order or the receipt of a waiver hereunder, Receiving Party is, in the written opinion of Receiving Party's counsel addressed to the Protected Party, compelled to disclose the Confidential Information or else stand liable for contempt or suffer other censure or significant penalty, Receiving Party may disclose only such of the Confidential Information to the party compelling disclosure as is required by law.
 Receiving Party shall not be liable for the disclosure of Confidential Information pursuant to the preceding sentence unless such disclosure was caused by Receiving Party or its Representatives and not otherwise permitted by this Agreement.
 Receiving Party will exercise its best efforts to obtain a protective order or other reliable assurance that confidential treatment will be accorded the Confidential Information.